Gongkai-AM/Machine-Guides/README.md

 #Gongkai AM Machine Guides

-Gongkai AM is an open source project dedicated to advancing the field of industrial additive manufacturing.
+[Gongkai AM](http://pencerw.com/gongkai) is an open source project, founded by Spencer Wright and dedicated to advancing the field of industrial additive manufacturing.
 Inside this repository you'll find user guides for common and not-so-common industrial AM systems, made free for the use of the AM community.

 We are a loose, volunteer organization - and always encourage the involvement of others in the field.
 If you've got domain expertise and want to contribute, [you can get started here.](https://github.com/Gongkai-AM/Machine-Guides/blob/master/How%20to%20contribute.md) If you're a new user and find issues with clarity or style, [let us know in the Issues section.](https://github.com/Gongkai-AM/Machine-Guides/issues)